Best Metal Detector for Beginners

 - Lesche 31T Serrated T-Handle Shovel ($65) – these are awesome “small” shovels (31″) that are a pleasure to use and cut very clean plugs.
 Here’s my review of metal detecting shovels if you’re wondering about them.
 You’ll see them in all of my videos.
 Easy to sharpen.

-Don’t take my word for it!
+Don’t take my word for it about the Best Metal Detector for Beginners.
 Hit the forums and interact with other diggers for a few weeks before buying anything.
 Friendly metal detecting forums “all about detectors” section is good for discussing your upcoming purchase.
 Register and join, ask questions, ask opinions!
 But remember everyone has their favorite machine and people are biased… you should always ask people if they sell detectors when they offer a recommendation.

 - Treasure Mountain Metal Detectors – I ordered 5-6 things from Ed Huffman in 2016 and they all arrived fast and at good prices.
 Ed was great at communicating about my order and all went well.
-I think I would go to Ed for a new detector.
+I think I would go to Ed for a new detector, even if I was shopping for a detector for beginners.